 - Writing down a map of one’s thoughts, feelings, and behaviors is the first step to changing.
 Give CBT a shot and see if you begin to notice small changes in the way you interpret events.

 © Copyright 2014 GoodTherapy.org.
 All rights reserved.
-Permission to publish granted by Joanna Engelman LMSW, MA, therapist in New York City, New York
+Permission to publish granted by Joanna Engelman, LMSW, MA

 The preceding article was solely written by the author named above.
 Any views and opinions expressed are not necessarily shared by GoodTherapy.org.
 Questions or concerns about the preceding article can be directed to the author or posted as a comment below.